 “In some cases, a business credit card may be more appropriate than a traditional loan, particularly if there is a short, defined need like day-to-day operating costs.
 Getting a business credit card can also help a new small business owner establish a business credit history and profile, which is needed when applying for financing from a bank in the future.
 Although cards are a valuable option, credit card interest rates can be variable and higher than other financing options, meaning they should not be leveraged for long-term expenses that will require months or years to pay off.”

 — Jay DesMarteau, Head of Regional Commercial Specialty Segments at TD Bank

 Business Loan vs. Credit Card Frequently Asked Questions (FAQs)

 If you still have questions about business loans versus small business credit cards, here are some of the most frequently asked questions.
-If you don’t see an answer to your question, visit the Fit Small Business Forum and post a question there.

 Some common questions about business loan versus credit card are:

 How do I qualify for a business loan?

 You must meet minimum personal credit score, time in business, and annual revenue requirements to qualify for a small business loan.
 Before you apply, decide the type of loan you’ll need, learn the lender’s qualification requirements, and put together the required business and personal documentation.